Jayesh-1041/CSS_Assignment/CSS_Theory.md

 ### **Q-19.**   What is the rule set?

-**ANS :-**      A rule set is a collection of one or more rules.
-These rules are grouped together to determine whether a user can perform a specific action on an object.
-By evaluating multiple rules together, rule sets provide a broader, more holistic view of a data source and its records.
-Essentially, a rule set comprises several rules that belong together from a business perspective.
+**ANS :-**  In web development, a CSS rule set is a set of one or more CSS (Cascading Style Sheets) declarations that define how HTML elements should be styled on a webpage.
+Each rule set consists of a selector and one or more declarations enclosed.

+Example:- h1 {
+        color : red;
+        font-size: 20px;
+}

+=> In this Example, 'h1' is the selector, and 'color:red;' and 'font-size:20;' are declarations.
+This rule set styles all `<h1>` elements on the webpage to have blue text color and a font size of 20px.